 The safety of our patients and staff is always BPC’s top priority.
-We continue to closely monitor the COVID-19 situation and are continually reviewing guidance from the state.
+We continue to closely monitor COVID-19 and are continuously reviewing guidance from the state and local governing bodies.

 As changes occur, they will be posted here.